 Treatment intervention for hammertoe will depend on the severity of the condition.
 Treatment options for hammertoe can include wearing insoles or toe pads and medications to treat the corns and bunions.
 However, when patients are no longer able to flex the affected toe, surgery might be recommended to restore movement.
 Surgery is also carried out to remove the injured or deformed bone, reposition and fuse the toe, and realign the tendons.

 Wearing high heels can force redistribution of the body’s weight from heel to the toes.
-Prolonged wearing of high heels may also result to joint pain in the ball of the foot.
+Prolonged wearing of high heels may also result in joint pain in the ball of the foot.
 The second toe is affected most as it is usually the longest one.
 The condition can also be attributed to activities that involve too much jumping and running.

 While generally not considered serious, the condition can sideline patients.
 Fortunately, homecare treatments like ice and rest can often help resolve symptoms.